Employee retention strategy: How to keep your best people

 Opportunities for career development and growth

-Employees want to be able to advance their careers and gain learning opportunities with your business – if not, they may start looking elsewhere.
+Employees want to be able to advance their careers and gain learning opportunities with your business, but according to Gartner, many organisations fall short, with 44% of HR leaders believing they do not have compelling career paths.

 A 2023 survey across New Zealand, Australia and the United Kingdom reported that 46% of those considering quitting put it down to a lack of career opportunities.

-- A good talent retention strategy prioritises your employee’s career development, emphasises continuous learning, gives them clear goals and a transparent roadmap for career progression.
+- A good employee retention strategy prioritises your employees’ career development, emphasises continuous learning, and gives them clear goals and a transparent roadmap for progression.

 - You could consider a mentoring program, which helps both mentor and mentee by building mentoring skills, passing on institutional knowledge, creating a talent pipeline and encouraging collaboration and innovation.